Field Education

 Master of Social Work Classroom

-Given Montana's severe need for clinical social workers, Carroll's MSW program has partnered with provider organizations to develop intensive social work fellowship experiences.
-These opportunities represent a new level of coordination between social work education programs and community-based providers.
+Montana currently has a severe need for clinical social workers.
+To help meet that demand, our social work degree program has partnered with several provider organizations in the state to develop intensive social work fellowship experiences.
+These opportunities represent a new level of coordination between social work degree programs and community-based health, behavioral health, and social service organizations.

 AWARE